tschwenger/DAX/tabular_editor_advanced_scripting_code_snippets.md

                 }

- Note: The developer needs to select the tables he/she is operating on in the editor
+ Note: The developer needs to select the tables he/she is operating on in the editor This is good for applying changes to the measure format

  ## Create a standard format for all measures in the cube

+ * this would be a good practice to implement when starting dev on a project

          ,
           {